storj/docs/code/Git.md

 For reviewers, if a commit is larger than 800 LOC and makes reviewing difficult, then asking the submitter to split into multiple changes is reasonable.

 _Note: the exception is "changes that could be done by an automated tool", e.g. renaming a method or variable.
-There are other exceptions, but these should be coordinate with reviewers._
+There are other exceptions, but these should be coordinated with reviewers._

 If it's hard to figure out how to split a change into separate commits, then ask for help.